Click here if you would like to receive email notifications

 Rules and Guidelines

-- Consignors must purchase a table for $35.
-Members of the GSMBA can purchase a table for the reduced fee of $25.
+- Consignors must purchase a table for $40.
+Members of the GSMBA can purchase a table for the reduced fee of $30.
 The fee of purchasing a table will be retained by GSMBA to raise funds for the association and its members.
-Business vendors can purchase a table for $45.

 - Please sell for yourself only, if someone asks you to sell “a couple of things” for them, please tell them that it is against the rules.
 No sharing tables with others.
-Each consignor must purchase his/her own table.
+Each consignor must purchase his/her own space and we will supply the table.

 - Each seller is responsible for their own change/float.